 The MMI can vary from neighborhood to neighborhood.
 The ShakeAlert Earthquake Early Warning System, a joint project of the USGS, California Office of Emergency Services, the University of Washington, UC Berkeley, Caltech, and other organizations, produces ground motion prediction maps as earthquakes unfold or seconds following a fault rupture.
 This allows warnings to be issued before strong shaking arrives in most areas.

 WSRB note: The Earthquake Risks tool provides a predicted, estimated MMI for each location in Washington state based on data from the USGS and seismological research.

 The Modified Mercalli Intensity Scale for Insurance Underwriting

 WSRB: Tell us about lahar presence.
 When is it relevant to earthquake-related property damage?

 Steele: It’s a factor if the building is in a debris flow valley off of a volcano.
 If you are considering insuring a structure in Puyallup or Orting or Concrete, for example, lahars are risks to consider.
-The building needs to be in a place that a flood carrying rocks, trees and debris could overrun the property.
+The building needs to be in a place where a flood carrying rocks, trees, and debris could overrun the property.
 With rare exceptions, you have to be fairly close to a volcano for that.
 The USGS Cascade Volcano Observatory has produced lahar hazard maps for the volcanic systems in the Cascades.

 WSRB: How does susceptibility to soil liquefaction relate to the potential for earthquake property damage?